I lokid thereupon with eye of my understondyng and thowte,

 I’m making sauerkraut with the last of the winter cabbages, adding carrot and ginger along with the salt, pressing the shredded mix into crocks, tucking a whole leaf over the top and weighing it down so that juice covers all, then filling the groove around the rim of the crock with water so that the lid makes an airlock.
 T is putting in seeds of summer vegetables and wondering if it’s too early to plant out tomato seedlings in the polytunnel.

 The day I hear the first cuckoo, a cold wind rakes the sunlight, snowclouds raise feathered flags over the mountains and in the night, out of a starry sky, gusts fall on the house with a sound like kettle drums.
 In the early hours of the morning the wind drops and at first light, ravens gather – more than a hundred, they settle and lift and reel around the uplifted branches of a dead tree just downslope.
 Flying or alighted they speak – one orates while others are silent, or they answer singly or talk all at once over one another.
 And they call to outsiders – heckling the eagles, directing one or two warning barks at the brown falcon as it leaves its nest in the pines and speeds cackling overhead to hunt.Every day the light opens further and now the equinox is here.
-Every morning, earlier and earlier, the wild circle of birdsong, blackbirds the matrix through which the others sound – wrens close to my window, wattlebirds and other honeyeaters further out among the trees, and from blackberry thickets along the fenceline, the almost inaudible weet weet of firetail finches, who always sound to me as if they’re singing under their breath.
-Then, sooner or later, the ravens again, convening in treetops or flying in urgent twos and threes, out and back and over, the planes of their backs and wings obsidian blades that flash where the light hits.
+Every morning, earlier and earlier, the wild circle of birdsong, with blackbirds creating the matrix through which the others sound – wrens close to my window, wattlebirds and other honeyeaters further out among the trees, and from blackberry thickets along the fenceline, the almost inaudible weet weet of firetail finches, who always sound to me as if they’re singing under their breath.
+Then, sooner or later, the ravens again, convening in treetops or flying in urgent twos and threes, out and back and over, the planes of their backs and wings flashing like obsidian blades where the light hits.

 Wild damsons along the roadside are in flower; the dog and I lift our heads to the almond scent as we walk among sleet-showers and their rainbows.
 Quinces lift soft-furred leaves and delicate blossoms, surprisingly tough amongst the cold, and the little medlar has leafy flames at the end of each twig.
 Whenever the temperature gets above 130C, bees come out to forage.
 The willows are loud with their rummaging traffic among catkins that have blown from silver to pollen-gold in a single day, accomplishing their yearly transformation.
 And up in the forest canopy, swift parrots!
 I haven’t seen them for a long time – or rather, heard them.
 Most sightings are glimpses of movement along the arrowing flightpaths for which they’re named.
 They’ve come for the bluegum blossom that’s beginning to star a limb here, a limb there, high up.
 The birds’ conversation showers down, musical, along with a rain of creamy stamens from where they’re feeding.